 Research Interests

-Dr. Ryan Wade is an Assistant Professor in the School of Social Work.
-Professor Wade's work includes a broad focus on social determinants of health, structural and community-level racism, the racial patterning of sexual/social networks within LGBTQ communities, and health disparities among gay/bisexual men.
-He is particularly interested in identifying social and structural factors that contribute to poor mental and sexual health outcomes among young gay/bisexual men of color.
-Professor Wade grounds much of his research in minority stress theory, intersectionality, and ecological systems theory.
+I am the Founder and Director of the Queer Intersections, Inclusion, and Innovation (Qi3) Lab.
+My work includes a broad focus on social determinants of health, structural and community-level racism, the racial patterning of sexual/social networks within LGBTQ+ communities, and health disparities among sexual and gender minorities.
+I am particularly interested in examining the ways in which stressors (e.g., discrimination, stigma, etc.) across multiple socioecological levels contribute to poor mental health outcomes among young sexual minority men of color.

 Education